Medically reviewed by Drugs.com. Last updated on Dec 23, 2021.

 Check with your doctor right away if you are having convulsions (seizures), difficulty with breathing, fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

-clozapine may cause tardive dyskinesia (a movement disorder) among the elderly, especially elderly women.
-Stop using clozapine and check with your doctor right away if you have any of the following symptoms while taking clozapine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+Clozapine may cause tardive dyskinesia (a movement disorder) among the elderly, especially elderly women.
+Check with your doctor right away if you have any of the following symptoms while taking clozapine: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.